Update: Please refer to

 That’s great for Modulr - we’re no longer beholden to a directly connected commercial bank to settle Faster Payments – but (what does that mean and) how does it benefit our customers?

 What does direct access mean?

 Let’s start with the basics.
-Direct access to the Faster Payments Service means Modulr FS Limited - FRN 900573 (our regulated entity) - is technically connected into the Faster Payments Service (FPS) and holds an account in the Bank of England’s Real-Time Gross Settlement (RTGS) system so it can settle directly with other participants.
+Direct access to the Faster Payments Service means Modulr FS Limited - FRN 900573 (our regulated entity) - is technically integrated into the Faster Payments Service (FPS) and Bacs schemes.
+It means we can hold an account in the Bank of England’s Real-Time Gross Settlement (RTGS) system so it can settle directly with other participants.

 Fundamentally, that means we’re one of a few non-bank payment service providers (PSPs) to have direct access to FPS (here’s a list), removing our reliance on another bank to indirectly access FPS.

 Why should our customers care if we’re no longer reliant on a commercial bank for access?

 This is the crux of the matter for us.
 Modulr no longer being reliant on a third-party provider has these four important benefits.

 While you’re indirectly connected via your commercial bank, they could decide to cut you out or they might decide they don’t want to do business with your customers anymore overnight.

 It’s called debanking and it’s been happening over the last few years.
 Barclays cut out a number of FX and international payments companies.